 In 1837, American immigrant and pioneer John Marsh purchased the recently established (1835) Rancho De Los Meganos from José Noriega; the cattle ranch, at 13,000+ acres, covered much of what is modern-day Brentwood east of the future golf course.
 Coal was discovered in the late 1850s in what would become the nearby Black Diamond Mines Regional Preserve, and five mining towns came and went.
 As recently as the 1960s, petroleum was being drilled from the Brentwood Oil Field about two miles northeast of the site.

-When rodeo legend Jack Roddy bought 2,300 acres of land in the late 1960s, he built what would become known as Roddy Ranch, stretching from Black Diamond Mines in the northwest to Deer Valley Road in the southeast.
+When rodeo legend Jack Roddy bought 2,300 acres of land in the 1970s, he built what would become known as Roddy Ranch, stretching from Black Diamond Mines in the northwest to Deer Valley Road in the southeast.
 He was dedicated to cattle grazing and philanthropy.
 As the popularity of golf rose and the communities of Antioch and Brentwood grew in the late 20th century, Roddy saw an opportunity to provide a public recreational opportunity.
-The Roddy Ranch Golf Course opened in 2001 and operated for the next 15 years, serving thousands of visitors and golf enthusiasts.
+The Roddy Ranch Golf Course opened in 2000 and operated for the next 16 years, serving thousands of visitors and golf enthusiasts.

-The Park District, in partnership with the East Contra Costa County Habitat Conservancy, began purchasing land that would become the future Deer Valley Regional Park in 2009.
+The Park District, in partnership with the East Contra Costa County Habitat Conservancy, began purchasing land that would become the future Deer Valley Regional Preserve in 2009.
 Jack Roddy sold his ranch to the Park District, including the now-closed golf course, in various transactions from 2014 – 2018.
-Due to habitat concerns and other considerations, Deer Valley Regional Park will remain in “landbank” status, closed to the public, for the foreseeable future.
-The 230-acre former golf course is anticipated to be the first part of the future Deer Valley Regional Park to open for public access.
+Due to habitat concerns and other considerations, Deer Valley Regional Preserve will remain in “landbank” status, closed to the public, for the foreseeable future.
+The 230-acre former golf course is anticipated to be the first part of the future Deer Valley Regional Preserve to open for public access.

 » Map: EBRPD Habitat Conservation Lands [JPG]